Joshfairhead/systematics/frontend/README.md

 - Integration with external tools and data sources

 For immediate systematic structure work, use the CLI application while the frontend is under development.

+## NOTES
+- System overlay is using bennetts terms rather than remaining agnostic and importing them... this needs fixing